TrippingLettuce/ChatGPT-Generated-Articles-to-WordPress/README.md

 # ChatGPT_Generated_Articles_to_WordPress
+Currently set to generate articles with 3 images from prompt and 3 text blocks (200-500) words long.
+Can be easly configured in template.py
+Taking prompts (Locations) in from loc.txt
 Using OpenAI and Bing API.

-Currently set to generate 1000 travel articles that include, 3 images and 3 text blocks.
-Can be forked or configured to do more or less.
+## Set Up
+Everything

 ## Featured IMG